 Heat packs are bliss.

-Lots of rest and lying down at first, putting legs at a 90? angle f.i. lying on the floor, thighs up and calves on the seat of a chair, bed or sofa.
-It apparently helps rehydrate de disc.
+Lots of rest and lying down at first, putting legs at a 90 degree angle, back flat against the floor.
+Thighs up and calves on the seat of a chair, bed, or sofa.
+It apparently helps re-hydrate the disc.
 Minimum 10 minutes a day.
 If laying on the floor is too challenging, you can do this on the bed.
 Put your feet together and strap around the knees, then release the knees against the strap.

 When almost completely recovered, start an intense training program to muscle and tone my belly and lower back muscles.

 Lose Weight.
 If you are overweight, you must lose weight.
 Every extra kilo adds more pressure to your back, hips, and knees.
 These all play a part in lower back pain.

 Exercise.
 You want to aim for three types of exercise.

 To increase and maintain range and flexibility, exercises such as swimming take the load of the joints and are very safe.
 If you are experienced, then yoga stretches, tai chi, are just some examples of this.
 Aim for 30 mins a day, below is a great link.
 But again, exercise caution if you are a beginner.

 Aerobic exercise, to help you shift those stubborn kilos.
 Water aerobics can be a wonderful substitute if you must manage pain.
 Walking is great but make sure you have the right shoes.
 This increases circulation and blood to the area, nourishing the joints.